Data security, IG and Toolkit FAQs

 Local NHS England team support

-On the 1st April 2013, responsibility for monitoring and supporting pharmacy information governance passed from PCTs to NHS England Area teams (now local NHS England teams).
+Since 2013, responsibility for monitoring and supporting pharmacy information governance passed has been with local NHS England.

 Q. My local NHS England team has asked me to share a copy of my action plan with them.
 Do they not have access to this through the Toolkit?

-A. No – local NHS England teams cannot access your action plan through the Information Governance Toolkit.
+No – local NHS England teams cannot access your action plan through the Toolkit.

 Whilst carrying out an assessment you should enter both a current score (your pharmacy’s assessment score for the current year) and a target score (the score you intend to attain on your next assessment), by doing this an action plan is created (known as an ‘implementation plan’ or ‘improvement plan’ in the Toolkit).
 This can be downloaded to Microsoft word and printed.